nhantien/grant-program-analytics/docs/UploadData.md

 ![File Upload](./images/raw-sm-upload.jpeg)

-After you upload each file to the correct location in the S3 bucket, data preparation process will automatically be triggered and the files will be stored into `/staging/` folder.
+After you upload each file to the correct location in the S3 bucket, the data preparation process will automatically be triggered and the files will be stored into `/staging/` folder.

 You can then preview the data you uploaded from the web application.